-There are also additional prizes to be won in the New Year Big Win Super Draw
+There are also additional prizes to be won in The Big Win Super Draw Spring 2019

-Festive Reply Prize: A speed draw will be conducted as part of the Super Draw and details of the prizes will be explained on the promotional material.
-Replies received within 14 days of the Super Draw mail date will be entered into an extra draw to win one of fifty Alzheimer's Society branded gloves worth £6.
+Fastest 50 Prize: A speed draw will be conducted as part of the Super Draw and details of the prizes will be explained on the promotional material.
+The first 50 entries to the Spring Super Draw will receive one of fifty 'The Penguin Book of Puzzles' worth £4.
 No alternatives to any prize will be offered and no interest is payable.
-Prizes will be sent out (at the Licensees discretion) no later than the main Super Draw draw date.
+Prizes will be sent out (at the Licensee's discretion) no later than the main Super Draw draw date.

 Super Seller: A Super Seller draw will be conducted as part of the Super Draw and details of the draw and prizes will be explained on the promotional material.
-Supporters who buy or sell all tickets sent to them via the New Year Super Draw or the New Year Super Draw door drop will be entered into the Super Seller draw with a chance to win an extra £300.
+Supporters who buy or sell all tickets sent to them via the Spring Super Draw before the Draw Close Date will be entered into the Super Seller draw with a chance to win a National Garden gift voucher worth £100.
 No alternatives to this prize will be offered and no interest is payable.
-Prizes will be sent out (at the Licensees discretion), following the Super Draw draw date.
+Prizes will be sent out (at the Licensee's discretion), following the Super Draw draw date.